-What should I prepare for an audition?
+What should I prepare for auditions?

-The director will choose excerpts from the script to be read by those auditioning.
+The director will choose excerpts from the script to be read by those at auditions.
 These will be distributed at the audition.
 Generally, no monologue or other materials will be needed for non-musical auditions.
 Scripts are available for check out 1-2 weeks before the audition.
 We highly recommend that you read the script ahead of time to familiarize yourself with the story and characters.

 For a musical, you will need to prepare roughly 30 seconds, or 16-bars of a song that showcases your voice.
 An accompanist will be present if you have sheet music, or we will have a speaker available if you are using a pre-recorded track.
 There will also be a choreographer present to teach a simple dance routine.